defenseunicorns/uds-package-dubbd/README.md

 New DUBBD versions can be expected (at a minimum) shortly after each Big Bang release is available.

 DUBBD versions will be released as fixes or features are introduced.
 Following semantic versioning for releases, a new release version is created upon implementing changes that are categorized as fixes or features.
-For example, if there is a new Big Bang release pulled into DUBBD - that would be considered a new feature, and the minor version number would be incremented in the corresponding DUBBD release.

 ### Creating releases